Covered in this article:

 Using Price to Beat to Evaluate Employee Travel

-Price to Beat can be managed by admins via Admin > [Select Policy] > Travel.
+Price to Beat can be managed on your Team or Corporate policy by admins via Admin > [Policy Name] > Travel.

 The choices set here will determine how we calculate the Price to Beat.
 The following booking preferences can be set for each booking type: